sydai/SDCND/Project5_Vehicle_Detection/writeup_report.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+I implemented collections.deque for saving a history of 8 heatmaps and then calculated a moving average of heatmaps for thresholding.
+In this way, many false positives were eleminated and resulted in more stable bounding boxes.

+Another method to reduce false positives was using cutouts of the output video where false detection happened in previous training and duplicated these cutouts to certain multifold amount then included in current training data.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here is one example and its corresponding heatmap: